markmbaum/libode/README.md

    Integrates and writes snapshots at the times specified in `tsnap` into the directory `dirout`.

+If these functions aren't enough, you can always write your own loop and call the `step()` function directly.

-### Flexibly Adapt the Time Step
+#### Flexibly Adapt the Time Step

 The adaptive solvers automatically choose time steps by comparing the solution for a single step with that of an embedded, lower order solution for the step and computing an error estimate.
 The algorithm for this is well described in the books referenced above.
 If, however, there is another way that the time step should be chosen for a system, a new selection algorithm can be used with any of the solvers.
 If the virtual function `dt_adapt()` is overridden, it will be used to select the time step in the `solve_adaptive()` functions.

 Rejecting an adaptive step is easy.
 During an adaptive solve, the virtual `is_rejected()` function is called after every step.
 If it returns `true`, the step is rejected.
 If it returns `false`, the step is accepted.
 Either way, `dt_adapt()` computes the next time step size and the solver proceeds.
 So, at minimum, an adaptive solver with time step rejection needs to have its `dt_adapt()` and `is_rejected()` functions implemented.
-The embedded Runge-Kutta methods have these functions pre-implemented, but the can be overridden.
-If you want to compute the next time step and determine whether the step is rejected all at once, the virtual `adapt()` function can be implemented to compute and store the next time step and a boolean for rejection.
+The embedded Runge-Kutta methods have these functions pre-implemented, but they can be overridden.
+If you want to compute the next time step and determine whether the step is rejected all at once, the virtual `adapt()` function can be implemented to compute and store the next time step and store a boolean for rejection.
 Then `dt_adapt()` and `is_rejected()` need to be implemented to simply return those stored values.
 This is how the embedded Runge-Kutta methods are structured.

 Such flexibility might be useful in lots of cases, considering it allows the step size to be chosen by any method at all.
 Specifically though, it has been used to set the time step based on the stability threshold of PDE discretizations.
 The time step of explicit methods for PDEs might be limited by the CFL condition for advection or the von Neumann condition for simple diffusion schemes.
 Prescribing the adaptive time step based on these conditions, then using `solve_adaptive()`, could provide huge speed boosts.